 After chlorine, bromine is the next most popularly used sanitizer for hot tubs.
 The main advantage of using bromine is that, unlike chlorine, it does not oxidize the contaminants and so, no chloramines are produced.

-Bromine works by ionizing the contaminants in the water and breaks them down at the molecular level, producing bromamines as a waste product.
+Bromine works by ionizing the contaminants in the water and breaking them down at the molecular level, producing bromamines as a waste product.

 While bromamines don’t smell as unpleasant as chloramines, they reduce the effectiveness of the sanitizer and by keeping the bromine at the appropriate level, you can prevent this from occurring.